Lessons in Labor Relations: Navigating U.S. Labor Relations

 This program focuses on current events and trends that managers and labor relations professionals who want to effectively navigate the complexities of contemporary U.S. labor relations, must understand.

-All sessions are an interactive and focused 90 minutes and include opportunities to network with other participants.
+All sessions are an interactive and focused 90-minutes and include opportunities to network with other participants.

-Covering critical areas such as increased union organizing activity, changes in organizing strategies, and the importance of workplace culture, this program equips managers and labor relations professionals to foster positive employee relations, ensure legal compliance, and contribute to a supportive and productive work environment.
 With the unique inclusion of a module that provides insights into the views of unions and interaction with other labor relations and management professionals, this is the one program labor relations professionals should attend to gain a holistic understanding and practical skills for today’s dynamic labor relations environment.

 PROGRAM OUTCOMES